 After a while, switch your attention to your other arm.
 The one that used to have the smaller hand.
 It’s now growing.
 It’s getting huge.
 Bigger and bigger.
 Muscular.
 With thick veins and bulging muscles.
 It’s a strong, large, heavy hand – its size something the Hulk would be envious of.

 Once you’ve played with these visualizations for a while (the needed time varies, I can now do this in 5 seconds flat, but in the beginning it took me several minutes), slowly open your eyes.
 Calmly line your hands up like you did to begin with – and presto, size change.

 Why does this work?

-Well, it’s simple.
+Well, it’s called the mind-body connection.
 When you convince your brain that one hand is tiny, your body restricts blood flow to it because less blood is needed in a tiny arm.
 Your blood vessels contract – and since you have quite a few of them in your hand it influences its total size.
 Just a little bit, but combined with what happens in your other hand it tends to be enough.